OnTopicCMS/OnTopic-Library/OnTopic.AspNetCore.Mvc/README.md

 ```
 > *Note:* Because OnTopic relies on wildcard path names, a new route should be configured for every root namespace (e.g., `/Web`).
 While it's possible to configure OnTopic to evaluate _all_ paths, this makes it difficult to delegate control to other controllers and handlers, when necessary.
 As a result, it is recommended that each root container be registered individually.

+> *Note:* When using ASP.NET Core 6's minimal hosting model, these will instead be placed in the `Program` class as a top-level statement.

 ### Composition Root
 As OnTopic relies on constructor injection, the application must be configured in a **Composition Root**—in the case of ASP.NET Core, that means a custom controller activator for controllers, and view component activator for view components.
 For controllers, the basic structure of this might look like:
 ```csharp